GeoscienceAustralia/hiperseis/seismic/receiver_fn/README.md

 ## Receiver function calculation

-Receiver function calculation is a very simple strightforward process using the `generate_rf.py` program.
+Receiver function calculation is a very simple straightforward process using the `generate_rf.py` program.
 It reads H5 file with waveform segments and generates LQT receiver functions without moveout.
 The parameters to specify are: